laggingreflex/mochista/README.md

 Mochista uses Mocha and Istanbul's programatic API to run both in a single process yeilding fastest test results and coverage reports.

-Its `--watch` feature runs modified tests and generates coverage using cache for unmodofied files instantly:
+Its `--watch` feature runs modified tests and generates coverage using cache for unmodified files instantly:

 [![][scr]][scr]